dodoztestrepo/testfork/README.md

-# Project Mellow: Envisioning the Future of Integrated Forecasting
+# Project Mellow: Managed Forecasting API

 The hassle-free way to embed advanced forecasting in any application without caring about infrastructure and maintenance.